The 8 January 2006 Earthquake (Mw 6.7) Offshore Kythira Island, Southern

 utilized toward understanding the regional intensity attenuation

-such an event in terms of regional seismotectonics and seismic
+an event in terms of regional seismotectonics and seismic hazard.

-area of south-western Greece are related to the southern Aegean
+of south-western Greece are related to the southern Aegean subduction

 The mainshock as well as several of its aftershocks

-network.
-The results of the recordings analysis (manually
+The results of the recordings analysis (manually picking of P-

-picking of P- and S-phase arrival times and their inversion)
+and S-phase arrival times and their inversion) are consistent

-are consistent with the results reported by several institutes/agencies,
+with the results reported by several institutes/agencies, which

 the circle The circle size is proportional to the local magnitude